spiroszermalias/common-dev-container/README.md

 # Claude Code Development Container

 A secure, production-ready development container designed for running Claude Code with enhanced safety features and network isolation.
 This container provides a standardized development environment that can be safely used with Claude Code's dangerous mode while protecting your host system.
-Big parts and firewall.sh were inspired by [anthropics/claude-cod](https://github.com/anthropics/claude-code/tree/main).
+A lot of inspiration was drawn from [anthropics/claude-cod](https://github.com/anthropics/claude-code/tree/main).

 ## 🔒 Security Features